Same-sex marriage in Colima: Legislative action

-Following the Mexican Supreme Court's ruling on 17 June 2015 that a "separate but equal" treatment for same-sex couples is discriminatory and unconstitutional, the Party of the Democratic Revolution (PRD) submitted a same-sex marriage bill to Congress.
-The law would ensure that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, adoption rights, etc. A vote on the legislation was scheduled for May 2016.
-The bill was approved on 25 May 2016 in a unanimous 24–0 vote.
+Following the Supreme Court's June 2015 ruling that the "separate but equal" union laws were discriminatory and unconstitutional, the Party of the Democratic Revolution (PRD) submitted a same-sex marriage bill to Congress.
+The law would ensure that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, inheritance, immigration rights, property rights and adoption rights, among others.
+A vote on the legislation was scheduled for May 2016.
+The bill was approved on 25 May in a unanimous 24–0 vote.
 It was published in the state's official journal on 11 June, following Governor José Ignacio Peralta's signature, and came into effect the following day.
+Article 145 of the Civil Code was amended to read: Marriage is established by means of a civil contract entered into between two persons, with the purpose of forming a family and establishing a common household, with the intention of permanence, in order to support and assist one another in their married life.
+(Note: El matrimonio se establece por medio de un contrato civil celebrado entre dos personas, con la finalidad de formar una familia, establecer un hogar común, con voluntad de permanencia, para procurarse y ayudarse mutuamente en su vida marital.)